If you are considering raising a concern, it is worthwhile familiarising yourself with the available information.

 Access your organisation's raising concerns/whistleblowing policy

 You should be able to locate this on your organisation's intranet site.
-If not, your HR/personnel department, manager/supervisor/mentor or a union representative will be able to signpost you.
+If not, either your HR, personnel department, manager, supervisor, mentor or a union representative will be able to signpost you.

 Understand how to raise a concern

 The policy will outline who you should raise a concern with, and the appropriate route for escalating it if necessary.
 Knowing the process is key in ensuring the issues you raise are listened to, properly investigated and that your employer has an opportunity to resolve the issue quickly and effectively.
 It is also worth remembering that by following the process correctly you are protected by the Public Interest Disclosure Act (PIDA).
 PIDA exists to protect individuals to genuinely raise a concern using a correct process, and where there is clear evidence that they have suffered some form of victimisation as a result.
 More information is available in the PIDA legislation.

 You can also access some resources developed by Health Education England, designed to help you raise concerns confidently.

 Find out who you can talk to in your organisation

 Where possible, we would always recommend you try and raise any concerns as soon as possible with your line manager, supervisor or mentor, either informally or formally.
 If you feel you are unable to raise the concern with your manager, then you may need to speak to another member of the management team, or other identified person or mechanism as identified in your organisation's raising concerns (whistleblowing) policy.

 The policy should outline who you can talk to for advice before raising a concern.
 This could be a raising concerns ambassador or champion, HR advisor or union representative.
 More recently, organisations have appointed Freedom to Speak Up guardians, so find out who in your organisation you can talk to.